cesar-rolli/CitiesServed/README.md

 This software need to have delay because the GeoPy's API blocks access if you run all 300 cities at once.

+When the map will be created, this is will be their appearence:
 ![Served Cities](https://raw.githubusercontent.com/cesar-rolli/CitiesServed/main/served_cities.png)